slatedocs/slate/source/includes/_feature-importing.md

 If the `values` attribute is not present, the new column will be filled with "No Data" in all rows.

-The data passed in `values` can be either a list or a single value.
-If it is a list and its length does not match the current dataset length, the server will raise an error.
-In the case of passing a single value, the entire column will contain this value.
+The data passed in `values` can correspond to either the full data column for the new variable or a single value, in which case it will be used to fill up the column.

+In the case of arrays, the single value should be a list containing the correct categorical values.

 If the type of the values passed in does not correspond with the variable's type, the server will return a 400 response indicating the error and the